alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

 ```

 Ah, but not all! <span class="move">Accelerock</span> has a priority of 1.
-A Pokemon that uses <span class="move">Accelerock</span> will move before
+A Pokémon that uses <span class="move">Accelerock</span> will move before
-any Pokemon that uses a move with priority 0 (or less), even if the latter Pokemon has a higher Speed stat.
+any Pokémon that uses a move with priority 0 (or less), even if the latter Pokémon has a higher Speed stat.

-I define a `learns_priority/3` predicate that unifies with a Pokemon, the priority move it learns, and what priority that move is.
+I define a `learns_priority/3` predicate that unifies with a Pokémon, the priority move it learns, and what priority that move is.

 ```prolog
 learns_priority(Pokemon, Move, P) :-